Human Instincts

 © Eric R. Pianka

 People have an instinctive fear of snakes.
 We are afraid of snakes because humans evolved alongside these creatures, many of which are dangerous.
 This fear saved the lives of our ancestors and became hard-wired innate behavior, also known as instinct.
 Similarly we possess many other instincts that were adaptive during most of human history.
+Our immense propensity for denial may have enabled prehistoric humans to cope with menacing situations, but today we use denial to avoid confronting reality, especially overpopulation (a word that has become politically incorrect).
+Tribal loyalty and revenge made sense when we lived in small tribes, but both these instincts now threaten our very existence.

 Human instincts evolved long ago when we lived off the land as hunter-gatherers and took refuge in simple shelters like caves.
 Although our instinctive behaviors were adaptive then (that is, they enhanced our ability to survive and reproduce), many do not work so well in modern man-made environments.
-Our brains appear to be organized in ways that promote such duality (download Morrison's "Evolution's Problem Gamblers").
+Our brains appear to be organized in ways that promote such duality (download Morrison’s “Evolution's Problem Gamblers”).
 In fact, some of our instinctive emotions have become extremely serious impediments now threatening our very survival.
-Let us focus on denial, greed, and procreation.
+Let us focus on denial, tribal loyalty, revenge, greed, and procreation.
 Any attempt to control human behavior is bound to meet with resistance and disapproval -- however, we have reached the point where we have no alternative.

 The driving force behind all living entities is Darwinian natural selection, or differential reproductive success.
 Unfortunately, natural selection is blind to the long-term future -- natural selection rewards just one thing: offspring.
 It is a short-sighted efficiency expert.
 Individuals who leave the most genes in the gene pool of the next generation triumph -- their genetic legacy endures, whereas those who pass on fewer genes lose out in this ongoing contest.
 One of our most powerful instincts is the urge to procreate, which manifests itself in different ways in males than in females.
 Males simply want lots of sex whereas females are programmed with nesting behaviors that involve a safe home place for their family (of course, sexual selection is much more complex than that one sentence brief synopsis).
 Primitive humans did not even know how babies were formed, but nevertheless they made them.
-By favoring parts that fit and nerve endings that tingled in just the right places, natural selection, that ultimate puppet master, made certain we'd reproduce.
+By favoring parts that fit and nerve endings that tingled in just the right places, natural selection, that ultimate puppet master, made certain we’d reproduce.
 Hence we are programmed to have instincts to breed.
-And breed, we do, in fact, we are much too good at it for our own good, all 6.8+ billion of us.
+And breed, we do, in fact, we are much too good at it for our own good, all 7 billion of us.
 If we don't stop reproducing soon, human civilization is doomed.

 Some humans, unfortunately the most successful from the perspective of natural selection, combine greed with breeding and have obscenely large families.
 Rather than be celebrated on TV, such people should be social outcasts, ostracized from society, because they are stealing other's rights to reproduce.
 Earth simply doesn't have enough resources to support all of us in the style to which we'd like to become accustomed.
 Moreover, resources such as water, land, and food, are finite, whereas human populations are always expanding, steadily reducing per capita shares.
 People are encouraged to think that resources are ever expanding when the opposite is true.
 We are in a state of total denial about the overpopulation crisis -- instead of confronting reality, people only want to relieve its many symptoms, such as shortages of food, oil, and water, global climate change, pollution, disease, loss of biodiversity, and many others.
 Overpopulation is a near fatal disease that cannot be cured by merely alleviating its symptoms.
 "Take an aspirin, get a good night's sleep, and come back in the morning."
 Unless we face reality and reduce human populations, we are in for a world of hurt and even greater human misery.
 Of course, eventually, our population must decrease, but we could lessen the upcoming misery by taking action now.
 Unfortunately, most people are unlikely to be proactive and are much more likely to procrastinate until they are forced to react.